 Hilda Beatrice Turner (neé Downing) (aka Scylla), JPT's wife

 John Keith Turner (Keith), aged 19 in 1940 (killed in action January 1945)

-Mary Dilys Margaret Turner (called Mary in text by AJT, Dilys by rest of family), aged 18 in 1940
+Mary Dilys Margaret Turner (called Mary in text by AJT, Dilys by rest of family and mother by me), aged 18 in 1940

 Alfred Michael Turner (Michael), aged 14 in 1940

 AJT's full time gardener who lived in Pakefield Street and was a special constable during WW2